 Types are required to be assignment compatible in certain circumstances, such as expression and variable types in assignment statements and argument and parameter types in function calls.

-S is assignable to a type T, and T is assignable from S, if one of the following is true, where S' denotes the apparent type (section 3.8.1) of S:
+S is assignable to a type T, and T is assignable from S, if one of the following is true:

 S and T are identical types.